-In a kind of two-for-the-price-of-one play, the NTT Communications subsidiary hopes its revamped VPS solution will provide the functionality of a dedicated server at a price comparable to most shared server environments.
-The Web-hosting firm gets cozy with hardware giant Sun via its new product release.
+In a kind-of two-for-the-price-of-one play, the NTT Communications subsidiary hopes its revamped VPS solution will provide the functionality of a dedicated server at a price comparable to most shared server environments.

-There are three major features of the VPS: platform, applications and managed services.
-The new platform features the scalable Solaris Operating Environment, offering the widest enterprise-application support of any UNIX flavor.
-This should also yield security and flexibility in a shared-hardware environment.
+Three major features comprise the VPS: platform, applications and managed services.
+The new platform features the scaleable Solaris Operating Environment, offering the widest enterprise-application support of any Unix flavor.
+This should also yield security and flexibility for shared-hardware environments.

-Additionally, Verio VPS allow customers to choose from a variety of Web-development applications, including Coldfusion, Active Server Pages, Java, Mercantec SoftCart, hosted Oracle databases, as well as the ability to support the customer's own applications.
-VPS also includes triple-data backups, always-on monitoring services and managed security services.
+Additionally, Verio VPS enables customers to choose from a variety of Web-development applications, including ColdFusion, Active Server Pages, Java, Mercantec SoftCart, hosted Oracle databases.
+It also offers the capability to support the customer’s own applications.
+Finally, VPS includes triple-data backups, always-on monitoring services, and managed security services.

 Laura Zung, Verio’s vice president of product management, said the product establishes a quality, cost-effective Web site development and hosting platform.

 “The cost for this product is $150 per month, similar to most shared-server environments, while it offers a rich set of features normally reserved for much more costly and sophisticated dedicated solutions,” Zung said.